Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 So were you given parameters?

+Like, how do you get your orders?
 Like, we do say this, we don't say that.
+So

 the main day-to-day activity that I think people may not be aware of, but are probably not aware of, is that I have these packets called press guidance called PG.
+So on.

-Tuesday and Thursday, which are the days that a spokesperson would go on to the podium, I would have all the sample questions.
+Tuesday and Thursday, which are the days that a spokesperson would go on to the podium, I would have all the sample questions and some of them were tasked from the main press office in at the State Department.

 But I also would come up with my own questions like, hey, we're getting this question a lot.
+We need to have lines for this.

 We can't leave this alone.

-And then I would present that brief, the spokesperson, about two hours before she went on to the podium.
+And then I would present that brief to the spokesperson about two hours before she went on to the podium.
+How do you know what the official U.S.

-position, especially on that topic, Israel-Palestine?
+position, especially on that topic israel-palestine i mean that's again

+And I think that's literally true, right?
 I mean, the president

 sort of unilaterally conforms our formal policy.

-And you, yeah, there's no questioning like a quote that comes for a principal, especially President Trump
+Yeah, there's no questioning like a quote that comes for a principal, especially President Trump

-or Secretary Rubio for the State Department
+or Secretary Rubio for the State Department,

+is often the case.
 So I would take those lines and it would answer certain questions that would come up.

+Where are we with the ceasefire?
 Oh, Special Envoy Witkoff went on XYZ Sunday show.

-So I'm gonna pull that line and I'll brief the spokesperson and then she or he can quote Special Envoy Witkoff at the podium again because that's the policy.
+So I'm gonna pull that line and I'll brief the spokesperson and then she or he can quote special on the way Wickoff at the podium again because that's the policy.
+That's the easiest way of doing it.

-Well, I mean, if you say, you know, you should respond in this way and then cite the president or Steve Witkoff or Secretary Rubio, then that kind of.
+Question on.
+Well, I mean, if you say, you know, you should respond in this way and then cite the president or Steve Witkoff or Secretary Rubio, then that kind of ends the conversation, right?

 It should end the conversation.

-What was surprising, and this will go back to why why when I ended up departing and getting fired, getting fired in August, was that on a specific question, one of the three events I think led up to my firing
+What was surprising, and this will go back to why when I ended up departing and getting fired, getting fired in August, was that on a specific question, one of the three events I think led up to my firing

-was on a Monday, we received a question about forced displacement, which is essentially ethnic lensing, and what our policy was about Israel intending to move Palestinians in Gaza to South Sudan.
+forced displacement, which is essentially ethnic lensing, and what our policy was about Israel intending to move Palestinians in Gaza to South Sudan.

+reporting would come out.
 In the spring, it was they're moving

 Palestinians in Gaza to Libya.